Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 14: Display lines in the file
+This is a project for shell redirections, task 15: Number of lines in a file